truenas/middleware/docs/userguide/index.rst

 If you click Shutdown, you will receive the warning message shown in Figure 19a and your browser color will change to red to indicate that you have selected an option that will negatively impact users of the FreeNAS® system.

-**NOTE: if any volumes are encrypted, make sure that you have set the passphrase and have copies of the encryption key and the latest recovery key before performing a shutdown.
-Without these, you will not be able to unlock the encrypted volume when the system is restarted.**
+.. note:: if any volumes are encrypted, make sure that you have set the passphrase and have copies of the encryption key and the latest recovery key before performing a shutdown.
+Without these, you will not be able to unlock the encrypted volume when the system is restarted.

 **Figure 19a: Shutdown Warning Message**

 |Figure19a_png|